 If your project requires more than a single beam it is called a steel structure and we are here to help..

-These structural engineer’s drawings of your steel structure are what we need for you free quotation!
+These structural engineers’ drawings of your steel structure are what we need for your free quotation!

-From these drawings we will create a list of steel beams, columns and connections needed to create your structure.
-We will email you these back to confirm along with your quotation so you know exactly what we have been quoted you for!
+From these drawings, we will create a list of steel beams, columns and connections needed to create your structure.
+We will email you these back to confirm along with your quotation so you know exactly what we have quoted you for!

 Custom Sections We Fabricate..

 A box frame structure is composed of a top steel beam supported either end by vertical columns and a bottom steel beam that adds rigidity to the structure.
 This type of structure is mostly used when removing a wall.
 The structure used to support the building where the wall has been removed and the bottom beam.
 It also helps to minimise ground works needed.

 This structure is used as the box frame where you are removing two walls.
 For example, taking out the back wall of a property to put in bi-fold doors whilst also removing the partition wall between a kitchen and dining room.
 The end of the adjoining beam will then sit on a supporting wall at its open end.

 With the same format as the box frame with cross beam.
 When a supporting wall is not available for the adjoining beam to sit on an additional column must be used to transfer the load to the foundation.

 Again with the same format as the box frame with a beam and post, adding a bottom beam is sometimes required to spread the weight, and strengthen the structure if a load is particularly high.